 Holistic Care for Animals Knowledge Hub

 Discover how complementary therapies can help your animal's health and wellbeing, with our comprehensive online knowledge hub.
 You can find details on what each therapy 'is', together with contact details for therapists and professional organisations.
 In addition, if you'd like to train in caring for animals with complementary therapies - either professionally or just learn more to help your own animal - take a look at our 'training pages' where training organisations, professional associations & training advice can be found.

 You will find many different therapies listed at Taranet, including - Equine & Canine Bowen Therapy, Physiotherapy, Massage, Chiropractic, Shiatsu, Herbs for Animal Health, Aromatherapy, Acupuncture and Canine Massage plus many others!
-Also find information on how a holistic approach can help some common animal ailments (e.g. Sweet Itch, Osteoarthritis and many more!).
+Also find information on how a holistic approach can help some common animal ailments (e.g. Sweet Itch, Osteoarthritis, Mud Fever and many more!).

 Most of the therapies featured are mainly used in treating horses although, dogs and cats (plus other pets and livestock) can also benefit.
 All these complementary therapies, basically, share the same principle that the body is capable of healing itself if properly aided.

 - Browse the site by either going through the navigation menu at the top right hand side or use our Site Map.
 Don't miss our online shop too!

 We hope you find the information you're looking for, but if you've any query about holistic healthcare for your animals, including if you'd like to find a complementary therapist for your animal near you, please do not hesitate to email us at directory [at] taranet.co.uk, we're happy to help if we can!

 - Also have a look at our blog for even more healthy information for your animals!